kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 A new `--reserved-memory` flag was added to Memory Manager to allow for this total reserved memory to be split (by a node administrator) and accordingly reserved across many NUMA nodes.

-The flag specifies a comma-separated list of memory reservations per NUMA node.
+The flag specifies a comma-separated list of memory reservations of different memory types per NUMA node.
+Memory reservations across multiple NUMA nodes can be specified using semicolon as separator.
 This parameter is only useful in the context of the Memory Manager feature.
 The Memory Manager will not use this reserved memory for the allocation of container workloads.